maria-tsormpa/Weather-Station/Final_Weather_Station/README.md

 ## Sensor Calibration

 Several calibration techniques were implemented to improve measurement accuracy.
+For LM35 and DHT11: Calibration data were collected experimentally and processed using Python.
+Linear regression was applied to obtain correction equations, which were then implemented directly in the Arduino firmware.

 ### LM35

-A linear correction was applied after comparing the analog sensor with the DHT11.
+A linear correction was applied after comparing the analog sensor with a trustworthy thermometre.

 ### DHT11

-A correction equation was applied to reduce measurement error.
+A correction equation was applied to reduce measurement error, using a trustworthy thermometre.

 ### BMP280

-The sea-level pressure was automatically calibrated using the local altitude.
+The sea-level reference pressure is automatically calculated using the local installation altitude to improve altitude estimation.

 ### MQ135

-The sensor is automatically calibrated during startup by averaging 100 readings to establish a clean-air baseline.
+The sensor performs an automatic startup calibration by averaging 100 analog readings to establish a clean-air baseline before normal operation.

 ## Images